fajarnurdiansyah/fajarnurdiansyah.github.com/README.md

 # Hello World!

-This is the source code for my blog jekyll powered blog http://fajarnurdiansyah.com
+This is the source code for my jekyll powered blog http://fajarnurdiansyah.com

 This is my third blog, previously I'm on wordpress and blogger.
 Here's hoping the third blog is the charm.